 Your public IP is assigned by your Internet Service Provider (ISP) to your home network.
 It’s how they determine who (out of all their customers) is requesting a specific website and send it along accordingly.
 When you type in a website you’d like to visit, your IP address is sent along with that request.

 What’s my local IP address?

-Your router assigns a unique local IP address to each device on your home network, such as your computers, phones, tablets, smart devices, etc. It’s more private, as it cannot be seen outside of your network.
+Your local IP is defined by your router, which assigns a unique local IP address to each device on your home network, such as your computers, phones, tablets, smart devices, etc. Your local IP is more private, because it cannot be seen outside of your network.

 Public vs. local IP addresses: which is more secure?